ad6395/Save_Assessment/README.md

 # MySQL Database.

-The transactions table in the database required data cleaning for segregating the states name from merchant_description column.
+The transactions table in the database required data cleaning for segregating the state names from merchant_description column.
 This was required for designing the second API.
 Data cleaning was done using Python